Captive (2012 film)

-Captive is a 2012 French-Filipino-German-British action psychological drama-thriller war film directed by Brillante Mendoza and starring Isabelle Huppert.
+Captive is a 2012 action psychological drama-thriller war film directed by Brillante Mendoza and starring Isabelle Huppert.
 The film was screened in competition at the 62nd Berlin International Film Festival in February 2012.

-The plot focuses on describing the torturous life of the hostages of the Dos Palmas kidnappings, whose survivors were freed after a year in captivity.
+The plot focuses on describing the tortuous life of the hostages of the Dos Palmas kidnappings, whose survivors were freed after a year in captivity.

 Plot

 At a beach resort in the Philippines, 20 guests are kidnapped by an Islamic separatist group fighting for the independence of Mindanao, with French social worker Therese Bourgoine among those taken to a jungle island.
 Over weeks and months, a strange bond grows between the kidnappers and hostages.